julienherrero/awesome-list/README.md

 - [vestrel00/contacts-android](https://github.com/vestrel00/contacts-android) - Android Contacts API Library written in Kotlin with Java interoperability.
 No more ContentProviders and cursors.
 Say goodbye to ContactsContract.
 Build your own contacts app!
 - [vinodbaste/Image-compressor](https://github.com/vinodbaste/Image-compressor) - An Android Image compress library, reduce's the size of the image by 90% without losing any of its pixels.
 - [vipulasri/Timeline-View](https://github.com/vipulasri/Timeline-View) - Android Timeline View is used to display views like Tracking of shipment/order, steppers etc.
+- [vishal2376/snaptick](https://github.com/vishal2376/snaptick) - Snaptick is an MVVM Jetpack Compose app, offering ad-free task management with a built-in pomodoro timer to help you organize your daily plans
 - [vmadalin/android-modular-architecture](https://github.com/vmadalin/android-modular-architecture) - 📚  Sample Android Components Architecture on a modular word focused on the scalability, testability and maintainability written in Kotlin, following best practices using Jetpack.
 - [vovaksenov99/OverscrollableScrollView](https://github.com/vovaksenov99/OverscrollableScrollView) - Small custom view with smooth overscroll.
 You can add header with scale background
 - [wajahatkarim3/Imagine](https://github.com/wajahatkarim3/Imagine) - An simple image gallery app utilizing Unsplash API to showcase modern Android development architecture (MVVM + Kotlin + Retrofit2 + Hilt + Coroutines + Kotlin Flow + mockK + Espresso + Junit)